pelican-plugins/seo/Readme.md

 ## How to contribute ?

-If you encounter some issue or have some ideas to contribute, just open an issue, would be happy to discuss with you.
+If you encounter some issue or have some ideas to contribute, just open an issue, I would be happy to discuss it with you.